 Finance outside the classroom

 Finance majors are encouraged to complete internships and co-ops to build their resumes before graduation.
 Information about these opportunities can be obtained through the Romain College of Business, Career Services and Internships and the Finance Career Network.

-In April 2015, a team of four students traveled to Seattle, WA, where they placed first in the nation in the Private Business Valuation Challenge.
+A team of four Romain College business students traveled to Seattle, WA, where they placed first in the nation in the Private Business Valuation Challenge.
 It was the first time USI entered a finance competition.
-Read about their success...
+Read about their success.